Connect with others who understand.

 If you’re unsure about your diagnosis or treatment, talk to your primary care doctor.
 They can help you and make sure you’re getting the right care.
 Ask specific questions about how your doctor came to a diagnosis of bipolar disorder or ADHD.
 Before deciding on treatment, you may want to get a second opinion.

-Once you’ve found a psychiatry provider you trust, it’s important to do your best to follow up with that same provider regularly.
-Being consistent with your treatment gives doctors the best chance to track your mood changes and progress with different medications and dosages.
+Once you’ve found a psychiatry provider you trust, it’s important to do your best to follow up with them regularly.
+Being consistent with your treatment allows doctors to better track your mood changes and progress with medications.
 Be sure to ask questions about your condition, and always take your medication as prescribed.

 Talk With Others Who Understand

-Have you been diagnosed with bipolar 1, ADHD, or both conditions?
+Are you diagnosed with bipolar 1, ADHD, or both?
 Do you have questions about the differences between the two conditions?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.